robmarshall/gatsby-gravityforms-component/README.md

 }
 ```

+### Using in gatsby-node.js

 GraphQL fragments are automatically available to Gatsby components.
 If you're looking to use these in `gatsby-node.js` you will need to import them from `gatsby-gravityforms-component/fragments` using the below snippet.

 ```
 import 'node_modules/gatsby-gravityforms-component/fragments.js'
 ```

+### Custom Query

+Sometimes you may need to customize this, depending on the plugins API version,
+or if you want to reduce the weight of the request due to not using all fields.

+The full fragment can be found in /src/fragments.js.
+Copy this into your hook.

 ## Using the component